rsg-argentina/rsg-argentina/content/authors/joaquin_quiroga/_index.md

 joaquin_quiroga = [""]

 # Role/position
-role = "Volunteer - Web Comittee"
+role = "Volunteer - Web Committee"

 # Short bio (displayed in user profile at end of posts)
 bio = "I'm a Product Designer and Creative Coder.
 My life's goal is to create interfaces at the intersection between bits and atoms to enable people to make sense of themselves and the world."